Additional Helpful Links

 After the company has agreed to sponsor your club and/or event, you will need to

 to the company.
-Copies of these letters need to be on file with Student Life in order for
+Copies of these letters need to be on file with the Program

 them to accept and process the tax deductible gift from the company.
 To add your